Eiderdown, The Eider Duck & The Sanctuary Farmer

 insure the continued existence of a beautiful rare bird and a valuable resource.

-Eiderdown, when used in comforters (or duvets) and pillows, tests at approximately 700
+The Eiderdown used in our comforters (or duvets) and pillows is the finest available, anywhere in the world.
+It tests at approximately 700

 fill power.
 Yet, due to the "hooks" in the eiderdown cluster it has a